 Cloud Vulnerability DB

-The vulnerability occurs when an application uses org.springframework.http.ContentDisposition to prepare the Content-Disposition header and sets the filename using ContentDisposition.Builder#filename(String, Charset) with a non-ASCII charset.
-The vulnerability is triggered when the filename value is derived from unsanitized user input, allowing attackers to inject malicious commands into the downloaded content.
-The issue has been assigned a CVSS v3.1 score of 6.5 (Medium) with the vector string AV:N/AC:H/PR:L/UI:R/S:C/C:H/I:L/A:N, indicating network accessibility with high attack complexity, low privileges required, and user interaction needed (Spring Security).
+The vulnerability is triggered when an application uses org.springframework.http.ContentDisposition to prepare the Content-Disposition header and sets the filename using ContentDisposition.Builder#filename(String, Charset) with a non-ASCII charset.
+The issue has been assigned CWE-113 and carries a CVSS v3.1 score of 6.5 (Medium) with the vector string AV:N/AC:H/PR:L/UI:R/S:C/C:H/I:L/A:N, indicating network accessibility with high attack complexity, low privileges required, and user interaction needed (Spring Security, NVD).

 Users of affected versions should upgrade to the corresponding fixed versions: 6.2.8 for 6.2.x users, 6.1.21 for 6.1.x users, and 6.0.29 for commercial 6.0.x users.
-Applications are not vulnerable if they don't set Content-Disposition headers, don't use Spring ContentDisposition builder, use filename(String) or filename(String, ASCII) instead of the affected method, or properly sanitize user input (Spring Security).
+Applications are not vulnerable if they don't set Content-Disposition headers, don't use Spring ContentDisposition builder, use filename(String) or filename(String, ASCII) instead of the affected method, or properly sanitize user input.
+No further mitigation steps are necessary after upgrading (Spring Security, Spring Blog).

 The vulnerability was responsibly reported by Jakob Linskeseder from the Dynatrace Security Team.
 Spring has released security patches promptly, with Spring Framework 6.1.21 and 6.2.8 being made available immediately.
 These versions will be included in upcoming Spring Boot releases 3.4.7 and 3.5.1 (Spring Blog).